 The university offers a general education and electives Honors Program for students meeting the honors admission requirements.
-Admission to the program for freshman is offered upon acceptance to the university based on standardized test scores in combination with the high school grade point average (GPA).
-Admission to the program for other students or transfer students may be requested by petition and with faculty recommendations.
+Admission to the program for freshman is offered upon acceptance to the university based on standardized test scores in combination with the high school GPA.
+Admission to the program for other students or transfers may be granted by petition to the Honors Program Director and with appropriate faculty recommendations.

 Concordia's Honors Program makes available a variety of courses and activities that enhance learning and challenge highly motivated students.
-Each semester certain sections of the general education curriculum, both required and elective courses, are identified in the schedule for honors credit, and some are restricted to honors students only.
-These courses are designed to provide depth as well as breadth in an academic area, thus challenging and motivating Concordia's best student scholars.
-Honors courses employ primary-source readings, a seminar format, collaborative activities, field trips, alternative assessment techniques and/or an integrative approach to topics.
-Typically, honors students enjoy lower class sizes to enhance learning.
-Honors courses provide depth and/or breadth in an academic area.
-Focused research and writing activities, like The President's Academic Showcase for Undergraduate Research (Academic Showcase) or approved study abroad programs, provide good occasions for close mentoring from professors and for individualized, directed learning.
-To remain an honors student in good standing, each must maintain a cumulative GPA of 3.5 or higher.
+Each semester sections of the general education curriculum, both required and elective courses, are identified in the schedule for honors credit, and some are restricted to honors students only.
+Honors sections provide depth as well as breadth in an academic area, thus challenging and motivating Concordia's best student scholars.
+Honors courses employ primary-source readings, a seminar or other format, collaborative activities, field trips, alternative assessment techniques and/or an integrative approach to topics.
+Typically, honors students enjoy smaller class sizes to enhance learning.

+Focused research and writing activities can earn Honors credit.
+Examples include the President's Academic Showcase for Undergraduate Research (with approval of the division chair and Honors Program Director or respective dean) approved study abroad or supervised study courses.
+Such Honors endeavors provide close mentoring by professors and individualized, directed learning.
+To remain an Honors student in good standing, a student must maintain a cumulative GPA of 3.5 or higher.

-Students in good standing who complete the requisite number of honors courses (including the program's required year of a new-to-you language) receive recognition at graduation as Honors Associate or Honors Scholar.
-Honors Associates will successfully complete four to six (4-6) honors courses, and Honors Scholars will successfully complete seven or more (7+).
-Participation in the Academic Showcase competition at least one (1) year of a student's undergraduate career is highly recommended for a student wishing to graduate as Honors Associate or Honors Scholar.
+Students in good standing who complete the requisite number of honors courses (which may include the program's Honors credit for a successful year of a new-to-you language) receive recognition at graduation as Honors Associate or Honors Scholar.
+Honors Associates will successfully complete four to six (4-6) honors courses; Honors Scholars will successfully complete seven or more (7+).
+Participation in the Academic Showcase competition at least one (1) year during their undergraduate career is highly recommended for student's wishing to graduate as Honors Associates or Honors Scholars.